Sam Jennings

 The website ran on a drag-and-drop template builder — the kind that looks easy in the demo and turns into a wrestling match the first time you need to change something real.
 Editing the menu meant dragging text boxes around a canvas, and a single price change could throw a column out of alignment or quietly break the layout.
 So the team stopped trusting it.
 The real menu got rebuilt by hand in InDesign and re-exported as PDFs every keg change; the taproom TV was a third, separate export mirrored off an iPad.
 Three menus, three sources, none of them live.

-The ask was to rebuild the website to match the brand.
-What it really needed was a single source of truth the staff could edit without fear of breaking it.
+So the brief was really two jobs: rebuild the website to match the brand and make it live like the room does.
+And underneath both, what the operation needed was a single source of truth the staff could edit without fear of breaking it.

 Four problems, one root cause.